Cannabis-Related Investments: Is the Grass Really Greener?

-CBD Oil is a derivative from marijuana or hemp plants and uses abound from pharmaceuticals to personal care products to food additives.
+CBD Oil.
+This is a derivative from marijuana or hemp plants and uses abound from pharmaceuticals to personal care products to food additives.
 CBD oil is especially targeted at epilepsy, pain relief, digestive discomfort, and anxiety in humans and pets.

 Without measurable financial metrics, the industry is far from established on Wall Street.
 Last fall, the SEC published a warning for investors to watch out for guaranteed returns, excessive hype and unlicensed sellers.
 Here are some criteria to use when determining if cannabis-related investments are for you:

 Hype.
 Be wary of relying on fancy names and trade symbols as a benchmark for cannabis-related investing.
 Understand that both a lack of press releases and overly optimistic ones may signal an issue.
 Thoroughly vet the business management team, financial standing and business plan.

 Reporting.
 Press releases can help investors determine if there are any issues with litigation, excessive executive compensation, what the company’s share structure looks like, and what their general financial position is.
 Also helpful to look for, is whether the company makes regular SEC filings.
 You may be surprised to find out that some of the larger ones do not file.

 Scams.
 Check the background, registration and license of anyone selling cannabis-related investments.
 Unsolicited offers by phone or over social media should be warning signals.